Vaccines New

 Batch release

 Before a batch of vaccine may be placed on the Austrian market, it must have been tested by an Official Medicines Control Laboratory (OMCL) of an EU/EEA Member State.
 The results must comply with the specifications approved in the Austrian approval.
 The batch production and test protocols are checked for each product batch.
 In addition, the submitted test samples are subjected to the prescribed analyses.
-The Austrian OMCL of BASG/AGES has specialised in the testing of TBE and influenza vaccines (including pandemic vaccines) in recent years.
+Additionally to its long-standing experience with the testing of plasma products, the Austrian OMCL of BASG/AGES specialised in recent years on the testing of vaccines.